Last updated: 05/05/2026

 Legal basis: Consent (purpose)

-Certifications: EU-US Data Privacy Framework, Swiss-US Data Privacy Framework, UK Extension to the EU-US Data Privacy Framework
+Certifications: EU-U.S. Data Privacy Framework, Swiss-U.S. Data Privacy Framework, UK Extension to the EU-U.S. Data Privacy Framework

 Further information: